yomna-hossam/Peter-s_PHPTask/ReadMe.txt

 first insert classes
 then insert teachers
 then students
-automatically will be added int persons table.
+automatically will be added into persons table.